AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-glue.md

 ---

-IGLUE is a natural language understanding benchmark for Indian languages that we propose.
-While building this benchmark, our objective was also to cover most of the 11 Indian languages for each task.
-It consists of the following tasks:
+To thoroughly evaluate language models on Indian languages, we need a robust NLU benchmark consisting of a wide variety of tasks and covering all the Indian languages.
+IndicGLUE is a natural language understanding benchmark that we propose.
+It consists of 6 tasks which we describe in the next section.

+In addition, we also compile a list of additional evaluations which comprises of challenging public tasks, but cover only some of the Indian languages.

 #### Tasks